Communications Workers of America

 Contact Lenses (in lieu of clear lenses and frame):

 *Child: Any unmarried dependent child who has not attained his/her 19th birthday, or 23rd birthday if attending school full time.
-No age limit for wholly dependent mentally retarded/handicapped children.
+No age limit for wholly dependent mentally disabled, developmentally disabled I physically disabled children.

 ***Includes the allowance for the examination.

-The City will comply with all the regulations of the New Jersey Department of Personnel on layoff and callback provisions.
-Should that entity cease to exist the City will follow procedures in conformance with those currently in existence.
+The City will follow all pertinent Regulations ofthe New Jersey Civil Service Commission in layoff procedures and re-employment rights.
+Should that system no longer exist the City shall implement procedures in conformance to those currently in existence.

 The Employer agrees that any work normally performed by bargaining unit employees shall not be contracted out as long as the Employer has the necessary equipment, qualified employees are available to do the work, and the Employer has not demonstrated efficiency increases in the delivery of the services.

-If any of the provisions of this Agreement should be held invalid by operations of law or regulation by a tribunal of competent jurisdiction, or if compliance with or enforcement of any provision should be restrained by such tribunal or appropriate administrative agency pending a final determination as top its validity, such provision shall be inoperative but all other provisions shall not be affected thereby and shall continue in full force and effect.
+If any of the provisions of this Agreement should be held invalid by operational laws or regulation by a tribunal of competent jurisdiction, or if compliance with or enforcement of any provision should be restrained by such tribunal or appropriate administrative agency pending a final determination as to its validity, such provision shall be inoperative but all other provisions shall not be affected thereby and shall continue to full force and effect.

 FULLY BARGAINED CLAUSE